ongzhili/Study-Notes/Spark_notes.md

 ### Overview

 RDDs are Spark's core abstractions for working with data.
-- They are simply an immutable distributed collection of objects
+- Immutable distributed collection of objects
     - A RDD internally is split into multiple **partitions**
         - Each partition can be computed on different clusters / nodes
     - Can contain any object